hackenstacks/ai-nexus/README.md

 ## 🔧 Troubleshooting & FAQ

 **Q: The app is asking me to create a password on the first run.
 What is this for?**
 A: This master password is used to encrypt all your data (characters, chats, etc.) before it's saved to your browser's local storage (IndexedDB).
-This ensures your data remains private on your machine.
+Your password is never stored; instead, it's processed with a unique salt through a key derivation function (PBKDF2) to generate a secure encryption key.
+The data is then encrypted using the AES-GCM authenticated encryption standard via the Web Crypto API.
+This ensures your data remains private and secure on your machine.
 You will need this password every time you open the app.

 **Q: I forgot my master password.
 Can I recover it?**
-A: No. Due to the local encryption model, there is no password recovery.
-The only way to regain access is to clear your browser's site data for the application, which will delete all your encrypted data.
+A: No. Due to the local, zero-knowledge encryption model, there is no password recovery.
+The only way to regain access is to clear your browser's site data for the application, which will delete all your encrypted data permanently.

 **Q: How do I import a character from another program?**
 A: Use the "Import" button in the bottom-left sidebar.
 Select the character's `.json` file.
 AI Nexus will automatically detect it's a character card and add it to your character list without overwriting your other data.